Back in the old days. Tech free home.

 Change can certainly be good.
 However, how are teens communicating face to face?
 Are they able to handle conflict and overcome challenges effectively?
 How has cyber bullying effected teens when they grow up and enter the real world?
 Societal issues are obviously a major cause for concern to push for a tech free home.
 But what about the health benefits of being plugged into a screen for a long period of time?

-Major health concerns
+Major health concerns not going tech free at home

 The potential societal and behavioral concerns are certainly enough for me to pull the plug on tech.
 However, it doesn’t stop there.
 Children these days are extremely unhealthy, all with ties back to their tech usage at home.
 I did some diving into some key facts and summarized them below: